 The primary product of glycolysis is the 3-carbon compound pyruvate.
 To convert this into a reactant of the Krebs cycle, a series of reactions take place.

 Firstly, a carbon dioxide molecule is removed from pyruvate.
 This converts the 3-carbon compound into a 2-carbon one.
-Then, the compound is oxidized, and it transfers a hydrogen to the coenzyme NAD to form NADH.
-Finally, coenzyme A attaches to this 2-carbon compound to form acetyl coenzyme A. Acetyl coenzyme A then enters the Krebs cycle.
+Then, the compound is oxidized, and it transfers a hydrogen to the coenzyme to form NADH.
+Finally, coenzyme A combines with this 2-carbon compound to form acetyl coenzyme A. Acetyl coenzyme A then enters the Krebs cycle.

-If we look back at our diagram, “Y” indicates a compound that reacts with a two-carbon molecule to convert it into compound “X.” If we revisit our description of the link reaction, we can see that after a carbon is removed in the form of carbon dioxide, coenzyme A attaches to the two-carbon compound.
+If we look back at our diagram, “Y” indicates a compound that reacts with a two-carbon molecule to convert it into compound “X.” If we revisit our description of the link reaction, we can see that after a carbon is removed in the form of carbon dioxide, coenzyme A combines with the two-carbon compound.

 Therefore, “Y” must be “coenzyme A.”